s-noroozi-cs/JavaHobbies/README.md

 # Java8Hobi
-This repository is about my hobbies in Java 8.
+This repository is about my hobbies in Java.